Accessibility: being able to utilize products, services, amenities, and environments regardless of level of mobility or ability.

 Amenity-dense neighbourhoods: neighbourhoods with access to at least one grocery store, pharmacy, child care facility, school, library, health facility, employment, and public transit stop.92

-Blue spaces: any area that contains elements of bodies of water such as seas, oceans, coastlines, rivers, lakes, waterfalls, fountains.
+blue spaces: any area that contains elements of bodies of water such as seas, oceans, coastlines, rivers, lakes, waterfalls, fountains.
 They can be natural or man-made and can be used for aesthetic purposes or recreational activities.

 Built Environment: the physical, human-made setting where human activity occurs, such as buildings, roads, pathways and parks.